ldstep/ldstepweblog/src/notes.md

 ---

+July 11, 2026, at 9:49:42 AM

+[Maestral](https://github.com/samschott/maestral) the light-weight and open-source Dropbox client for macOS and Linux.

+> As of 2026-07-28, this project is archived.
+It's been a fun challenge to develop a syncing client, but unfortunately, I find too little time to invest in Maestral these days.
+I've also moved away from using Dropbox myself.
+>
+> Maestral will still remain usable in the medium term, but will no longer be actively maintained or receive updates.

+Didn't use it all that much, but sorry to see it go.

+---

 June 30, 2026, at 11:01:54 AM

 Google just released Edge Gallery for Mac and iPhone, which got me looking into local LLMs: Edge Gallery, OpenAI Codex, and Claude Cowork.
 The only one I've actually installed is Edge Gallery on my iPhone, which is free to use.
 Cowork requires a paid account I don't have, and Codex works with free accounts but is limited.
 For my use case, I haven't seen a compelling reason to use a local model other than privacy.